elad-bar/ha-hpprinter/info.md

  - ConsumableConfigDyn.json - JSON based on the Raw XML of consumable details after transformed by the component
  - ProductConfigDyn.XML - Raw XML from HP Printer of Config Details
  - ProductConfigDyn.json - JSON based on the Raw XML of Config Details after transformed by the component
+ - ProductStatusDyn.XML - Raw XML from HP Printer of Status Details
+ - ProductStatusDyn.json - JSON based on the Raw XML of Status Details after transformed by the component
  - Final.json - JSON based on the 2 JSONs above, merged into simpler data structure for the HA to create sensor based on